 However, Zimmer disregarded Dorr’s observations and continued to deny any problem with the device beyond the need for additional training.
 They maintained that the device was safe as long as it was implanted correctly.

-Rosenfeld Injury Lawyers represents people who have suffered complications after receiving a Zimmer hip.
+The Illinois defective medical device lawyers at Rosenfeld Injury Lawyers LLC represent people who have suffered complications after receiving a Zimmer hip.
 Our attorneys are familiar with the complications associated with these devices and the pending litigation.
 Allow us to answer any questions you have without any obligation.

 Below is the latest information related to the Zimmer Durom hips and pending litigation: